Inference-time Stochastic Ranking with Risk Control: Proof

 \section{Proof}

-We will use the DKWM inequality to derive a general UCB with discrete risk $R$: \begin{lemma} Given a natural number $n$, let $Z_1, Z_2,..., Z_n$ be real-valued independent and identically distributed random variables with cumulative distribution function $F(\cdot)$.
+We will use the DKWM inequality to derive a general UCB with discrete risk $R$ because many ranking metrics such as NDCG@K are essentially discrete, which can only take values from a finite set: \begin{lemma} Given a natural number $n$, let $Z_1, Z_2,..., Z_n$ be real-valued independent and identically distributed random variables with cumulative distribution function $F(\cdot)$.
 Let $F_n$ denote the associated empirical distribution defined by

 Then $\forall \delta \in (0,1)$, with probability at least $1-\delta$,

 \end{lemma}